 Validators on the Polkadot network are tasked with checking transactions of Parachains and adding them to the Relay Chain blockchain.
 Validators must stake DOT to be eligible for nomination as a Validator on the network.
 This is why Polkadot’s PoS consensus is also referred to as Nominated Proof of Stake.

 Validators are randomly assigned to attached Parachains to check their transactions.
 These transactions are then registered on a block on the Relay Chain blockchain which Validators generate.
-A minimum of 5 Validators is required per Parachain chain and there are currently around 200 Validators.
+A minimum of 5 Validators is required per parachain and this number will potentially increase as more and more parachains begin rolling out.

 When a new block containing Parachain transactions is generated by Validators on the Relay Chain, 20% of block rewards are distributed among Validators in accordance with the amount of “era points” they have accumulated.